Gusty winds fuel wildfires in Texas, New Mexico, Colorado - NewsBreak

 Gusty winds fuel wildfires in Texas, New Mexico, Colorado

-ALBEQUERQUE, N.M. — (AP) — More than 5,000 firefighters battled multiple wildland blazes in dry, windy weather across the Southwest on Thursday, including a fire that has destroyed dozens of structures in west Texas and another that's picking up steam again in New Mexico.
+More than 5,000 firefighters battled multiple wildland blazes in dry, windy weather across the Southwest on Thursday, including a fire that has destroyed dozens of structures in west Texas and another that's picking up steam again in New Mexico .

 Evacuation orders remained in place for residents near the wildfires in Texas, Colorado and New Mexico.